hershxc/CS290-HW1/README.md

-# Welcome to GitHub Desktop!
+# Welcome to my CS290 HW1 repository!

-This README was created when I went through the Github Desktop tutorial.
 This repository is for CS290's HW1 assignment.